Seattle artist, Ten Hundred, Paints a giant portrait in the bottom of a swimming pool on Vashon Island near Seattle WA.

 The summer in New York is a scorcher, but it’s even more turnt up with this Yes2 being present on the streets.

 Deuce Seven is one of the most meticulous train moniker artists currently creating work on the rails today with a distinct and instantly recognizable style.
 Originally from Minnesota, it’s no

 There were a lot of people on this wall and everything looked great, but this Karate just looks loose.

 If you stumble on a Hindue doddle that looks similar to this, consider yourself lucky.

 Each week we feature updates on current graffiti scenes in a number of major U.S. cities with the help of a few select photographers.
-Carnage NYC delivers this week’s New York Scene Report.
+Gordon Gekkoh delivers this week’s Bay Area Scene Report.